YiyoTh3/Social-Media-Addiction-ML-Regression-Prediction/README.md

 ### Model Reliability

-The **Residual Plot** analysis confirmed the absence of any systematic pattern in the errors, thus validating the overall reliability and suitability of the regression model across the entire score range.
+The **Residual Plot** analysis confirmed the absence of any systematic pattern in the errors, thus validating the overall reliability and suitability of the regression model across the score range.

 ## Future Research and Actionable Insights